boaks/zephyr-coaps-client/docu/FASTTRACK.md

 # Fast Track

-It's not recommended, but you may start with using the [pre-build firmware images](../prebuild/).
+If you only want to use for testing cellular coverage, you may start with using the [pre-build firmware images](../prebuild/).

 ## Install